 On arriving at the station you will begin to realise that the dominant language is not French but English and Flemish.
 If it is the weekend and you are lucky with the weather, opposite the station and on the way to the historic centre you will find a lovely street market that you can wander around on foot and take a look at all the artefacts, antiques and other little bits.
 It is surrounded by nature and the sound of the river which is very pleasant.

-Continuing along the road you will come to The Church of Our Lady, the second tallest brick building in the world.
+Another thing for Bruges in a day – continuing along the road you will come to The Church of Our Lady, the second tallest brick building in the world.
 Inside is the famous sculpture of ‘Madonna and Child’ by Michelangelo.
 There are also many other valuable paintings and figures here.

 Nearby is St Salvator’s Cathedral.
 This is particularly impressive because for many years it has undergone various architectural changes, acquiring different styles.